Why You Should Work With A Disability Content Specialist

 Alt text: Disability Writer, Lia Stoll, is standing next to her guide dog team.

-Image description: Lia Stoll stands beside her blind client Yvonne and her guide dog Zorro, a beautiful, grey Giant Poodle.
-All three are beaming.
+Image description: Lia Stoll stands with her client, Yvonne and her grey Giant Poodle guide dog, Zorro; they're all beaming.

 That’s it.